-- Between those experimenting with smoking and those who are habitual smokers.
+• Between those experimenting with smoking/vaping and those who are habitual users.
 Those whose involvement is clearly experimental will be dealt with in a pastoral manner.
-Those whose smoking is becoming habitual will move up the "smoking ladder" and may eventually be suspended to highlight both the anti-social quality of their behaviour and its serious consequences for health. - Between habitual smokers who use smoking to demonstrate disaffection and habitual smokers who are simply in some measure addicted to smoking.
-Pupils who are conspicuously committed to their schooling (but none the less find themselves drawn to use tobacco) will be moved down a rung of the "smoking ladder" on the recommendation of their HsM (for example, when end of term reports are written).
+Those whose smoking is becoming habitual will move up the "sanction ladder" and may be suspended to highlight both the anti-social quality of their behaviour and its serious consequences for health.

+• Between habitual smokers who use smoking to demonstrate disaffection and habitual smokers who are simply in some measure addicted to smoking.
+Pupils who are conspicuously committed to their schooling (but none the less find themselves drawn to use nicotine) could be moved down a rung of the "sanction ladder" on the recommendation of their HsM (for example, when end of term reports are written).

-Table of responses for pupils caught smoking
+Table of responses for pupils caught smoking outdoors, vaping or with nicotine products.